eklausme/saaze-lemire/content/blog/2018/10-12-smart-bracelet-my-experience-with-the-mi-band-3.md

 Secondly the positives:

 - The mobile app has been rock solid.
 It looks good.
-It seems less buggy than the Fitbit app which I often needed to restart.
-- Notifications actually work!
+It seems less buggy than the Fitbit app which I often needed to restart.- Notifications actually work!
 That is, if someone calls me or if I have a meeting, my bracelet will vibrate.
 In theory, Fitbit watches do that as well, but I never could get it to work reliably.
 It really improves my quality of life!
 - The bracelet works, it is responsive.
 I find it easy to use and configure.
 - Even though the bracelet continuously record my heart rate, the battery life is excellent.
 - Did I mention that it is only 35$?
 I have the Mi Band 3.
 If the Mi Band 4 comes out next year, I will be eager to purchase.
 I would gladly pay 35$ a year for a smart bracelet.